b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 professions are associated with a greater risk of smoking cigarettes (perhaps as a way to alleviate the stress).
 So you prepare a questionnaire.
 People answer two questions: "Q1.
 What is your profession?" and "Q2.
 Do you smoke?".
-The answers to Q1 are placed in one column of a spreadsheet program, the answers to Q2 are placed into the second column.
+The answers to Q1 are placed in one column of a spreadsheet, the answers to Q2 are placed into the second column.
 An exemplary data could look this way:

 ```jl